EMT Schools in the Memphis Area

-- Southwest Tennessee Community College (STCC) is the largest two-year college in the state, serving around 13,000 students every year.
-The school, located only about a mile from downtown Memphis, offers an EMT - Basic certificate program as well as paramedic certificate and associate's degree programs.
+- Southwest Tennessee Community College (STCC) is the largest two-year college in the state, serving around 9,000 students each year, is located in downtown Memphis.
+The school offers an EMT - Basic certificate program as well as paramedic certificate and associate's degree programs.

 - Located in Arkansas about seven miles from central Memphis, Arkansas State University Mid-South (ASUMS) is the largest two-year school serving the Arkansas Delta area and it offers aspiring EMTs the opportunity to earn a certificate in the field.

 - Northwest Mississippi Community College (NMCC) offers a range of workforce development and continuing education resources to its students.
 NMCC students can complete an EMT - Basic training program and a paramedic associate's degree program at the school, which is situated roughly 37 miles from downtown Memphis.

 Find schools that offer these popular programs